kevinsogo/compgen/README.md

 # Printing a case to a file

-Easy enough, doesn't even use this library!
-But I suggest writing it on a separate file on its own, say `case_formatter.py`, so that it could be imported later.
+This just takes a test case and prints it to a file in the correct input format.
+I suggest writing it on a separate file on its own, say `formatter.py`, so that it could be imported later.

 ```python
 from __future__ import print_function